whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 +++

+Most popular content blockers are using filter lists to decide what requests leaving the browser should be blocked.
+In this regard, filter lists act as a privacy *ground truth*: deciding what is safe, and what is not safe for users.
+It means that your privacy protection is only as good as the filters your are using.
+The community is doing an amazing job, but still there can be gaps in your protection; one such situation is when a new tracker appears.

+With the right data, updated regularly, we believe it is possible to build powerful tools to help increase user's privacy.
+Knowing more about trackers, in real time, allows to provide better antitracking but can also *help* the tedious process of curating the filter lists.

 In this post we'd like to demonstrate how we can make use of the open-sourced [whotracks.me](https://whotracks.me) data to automatically generate *up-to-date*, *per-category*, filter lists supported by the